adoptedirelia/Replicable-ML-Final-Project/README.md

 ## 4. Code Structure
 `./dataset/`: directory for datasets.
+`./models/`: directory for saved models.
 `./tutorial/`: directory for decision tree model tutorial.
 `ClassicDT.py`: implements a pipeline to use decision tree model from sklearn.
 `config.py`: defines the global variable for the repository.
+`GenModels.py`: generate a set of models as 3.2-S2.
+`utils.py`: defines some utility functions.